alpanakushwaha/Namaste-React/README.md

   > > had to deploy whole project for single change.

 - Microservices
-  > > 1 company, 1 project divided into 100's of microservices (like mini-project ot sub-project => apps)
+  > > 1 company, 1 project divided into 100's of microservices (like mini-project to sub-project => apps)
   > > seperate sub-project for each kind of functionality (responsibility), like, UI, database , back-end, notification, messages etc..
   > > **Seperation of Concern** => single responsibility